What is the time commitment involved for band?

 - Attend our monthly Band Parent Meetings to help plan future events.

 - Sign up to chair or assist with a fundraiser or other band activity.
-Available positions are listed on our Band Parent Organization page.
+Available positions are listed on our Volunteer Opportunities page

 Get to know your student’s friends and their parents and make new friends yourself!